defencedigital/moduk-service-manual/src/user-research/find-user-research-participants-across-defence.md

 Your stakeholders can help you follow the chain of command and avoid problems.

-### Tools that can help

-#### MODNET

-If you have access to MODNET, you can often find staff names and details on your Command Sharepoint.
-If you do not have access to this or other platforms, ask a permanent staff member to help you.

-#### Staff directories

-Use staff directories to find colleagues in the Ministry of Defence (MOD).

 ## Use MOD networks

 You can contact networks directly.
 You do not need stakeholder involvement or to follow a chain of command.